 Tax Wage Garnishment Help: Resolve an IRS or State Levy on Wages

 Are your wages being garnished?
+Wondering what a wage garnishment is?
 Has the IRS or a state threatened to garnish your wages?
 If so, get professional wage garnishment help if the garnishment is tax-related.
 A tax professional can help you avoid garnishment by negotiating an arrangement with the IRS or state.
 If the IRS is already garnishing your wages, they can in some cases lift the levy quickly while they work out an arrangement for you.

 If you don’t do something, the IRS or State will continue to garnish your wages until: